top of page

 • Compare submission requirements for FDA vs. EMA.

-3. Clinical Trial Protocols: Structure, Content, and Compliance - Completed
+3. Clinical Study Protocol – Structure, Content, and Compliance - 17 April, 7 to 9 PM

 • Purpose and importance of clinical trial protocols